25 Simple Running Motivation Tips To Get You Moving

 11. Run Outside and Focus on Nature

 I love running outside much more than running on the treadmill.
 The thing I really love about it is that I can focus on nature and just be present in the moment.
-A great way to get motivated to run is to take your runs outside and use it as your time to soak up the beauty of nature.

-During runs, I love to look at the flowers, the leaves on the trees, focus on the sounds.
+During runs, I love to look at the flowers, and the leaves on the trees, and focus on the sounds.
 I love to just observe them and be present.
 Taking time to notice these things is so simple and can really help to relax you and give you a break from the hustle and bustle of everyday life.

 12. Use a Fitness App